 - have heart failure or you have recently had a heart attack

-Depending on why you're taking amlodipine, the usual starting dose is 5mg once a day.
+The usual starting dose of amlodipine is 5mg once a day.

-If the starting dose isn't working well enough (your blood pressure doesn't lower enough, or your angina isn't controlled), you may need to increase your dose to 10mg.
+If the starting dose is not working well enough (for example, your blood pressure does not get any lower, or your angina is not controlled), your dose may need to be increased to 10mg.

 To decide the correct dose for you in the longer term, your doctor will check your blood pressure to make sure it's not too high or too low.
-They'll also ask if you're getting any side effects from the medicine.
+They'll also ask about any side effects you might be getting from the medicine.

 Doses may be lower for children.